-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated September 21, 2018, in the Registration Statement (Form S-1 No. 333-) and related Prospectus of DelMar Pharmaceuticals, Inc. for the registration of subscription rights and securities underlying the subscription rights.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated September 21, 2018 (except Note 11, as to which the date is May 8, 2019), in Amendment No. 1 to the Registration Statement (Form S-1 No. 333- 230929) and related Prospectus of DelMar Pharmaceuticals, Inc. for the registration of subscription rights and securities underlying the subscription rights.

-Vancouver, Canada, April 18, 2019 /s/ Ernst & Young LLP Chartered Professional Accountants
+Vancouver, Canada, May 8, 2019 /s/ Ernst & Young LLP Chartered Professional Accountants